This file is also available within the Anyone Can Draw the World Package.

 Drawing is a great way to learn the geography of Central America!
-My son is in Classical Conversation’s Challange A and I’m drawing the world with him as part of his Cartography class.
-To make it easier, I’m creating simpler maps for him to draw from and step-by-step instructions to help him see what basic shapes to draw first.
+My son was in Classical Conversation’s Challange A and I was drawing the world with him as part of his Cartography class.
+To make it easier, I created simpler maps for him to draw from and step-by-step instructions to help him see what basic shapes to draw first.

 I use a combination of basic shapes (sometimes called blob mapping) and a loose grid system, so students can scale their maps up and down while maintaining the proportions of the map.

 You may also enjoy coloring these maps to gain familiarity with the geography of the region

 Check out the other resources I have for using Cartography to learn Geography.

 - Instructions for how to draw Central America using the included maps

 - A full-color map of Central America with countries and cities labeled

 - A black and white map of Central America with no labels

 - A partially colored map with dots for cities that should be labeled